keymanapp/keyman/windows/src/README.md

 ### Delphi setup requirements

-Delphi Starter Edition is free and can be downloaded [here](https://www.embarcadero.com/products/delphi/starter).
+Delphi Community Edition is free and can be downloaded [here](https://www.embarcadero.com/products/delphi/????).
-Some features of Keyman are [limited](#delphi_starter---building-with-delphi-starter-edition) when built using the Starter Edition.
-You must set the `DELPHI_STARTER` environment variable when using the Starter Edition.

 Install Delphi using the following options:
-* Windows 32 and 64 bit (note: Delphi Starter only has 32 bit)
+* Windows 32 and 64 bit
+* DUnit components
-* No 3rd party components required
+* No other 3rd party components required
 * No Interbase components required

 ## Environment Variables